All Episodes

 Have I?

-No, no, I haven't gotten any apologies.
+No, I haven't gotten any apologies.

-No, I'm not I well, I may have gotten a few.
+Well, I may have gotten a few.

 I don't know.

-I can't look at email over the weekend, so I I haven't had time to go through it all.
+I can't look at email over the weekend, so I haven't had time to go through it all.

 I got 30,000 emails here when I got here this morning.